The development experience with spec-workflow-mcp is really great.

 Creating specifications

-Task Implementation
+Task implementation

 mcp__spec-workflow__manage-tasks

-It's okay to stop it once
+It's okay to stop it once.

 /spec:implement ~

-How to get started now
+To get started now

 summary

-SRG is looking for people to work with us.
+SRG is looking for new team members.

 If you are interested, please contact us here.